o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/_index.md

    1. Some sensors are already implemented in this Gem.
       1. They might require specialization (implementation specific for particular models).
       2. You might like to consider tradeoffs between performance and realism in each case.
    2. Use `ROS2SensorComponent` as a base class if you are implementing a new sensor.
+Follow [Contribution to Source Code](docs/contributing/to-code/) guide.
 5. Develop necessary sensors and their prefabs.
 6. Consider developing additional abstraction to handle spawning and despawning robots.
    1. This would also be a valuable contribution to the Gem.